sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-preferences.md

 ### Configuration View Preferences

-- **Show sub-folders and folder contents** rules the behavior when clicking a folder in the *Navigation Panel* of the *Configuration-Inventory* view to either display available objects only or to display available objects and sub-folders.
+- **Show sub-folders and folder contents** rules the behavior when clicking a folder in the *Navigation Panel* of the *Configuration->Inventory* view to either display available objects only or to display available objects and sub-folders.

 ### Mixed Preferences